Trasmonaut/Trasmonaut/readme.md

 # Hi, My name is Caleb Ramdath - Trasmonaut
 ***
 🎓 I'm a 2025 IT graduate from the University of the West Indies -St Augustine.
-📸 I'm also an amateur photographer, digital artist, and graphic designer.
+📸 I'm also an amateur photographer, digital artist, novice mechanic, and graphic designer.
 💻 I enjoy building cool stuff for the web – from tools to aesthetic pages.
 🎮 In my spare time, I create gaming content and tinker with creative digital projects.